Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Modeling of individual TDE s

-It is an open question how UHECRs escape from the source.
-Here we define ``escape spectra'' as the cosmic ray emission spectra that are ejected into the circum-source environment.
-These escape spectra constitute the input of the UHECR propagation code, which describes transport through the cosmic microwave background and cosmic radiation fields.
-In the present scenario, CR nuclei at lower energies are confined in the production region $R$ by turbulent magnetic fields, whereas neutrons can free-stream out of the production region -- unless it is optically thick to $n\gamma$ interactions.
-Since UHECRs can escape from the region for sufficiently large the Larmor radius, $R_L>r$, a suitable parameterization is given by \citep{2013ApJ...768..186B}
+It is an open question how UHECRs escape from the source, where ``escape spectra'' refer to the cosmic ray emission spectra ejected into the circum-source environment and injected into the UHECR propagation code, which describes transport through cosmic microwave background and cosmic radiation fields.
+In the present scenario, CRs at lower energies are confined in the production region $r$ by turbulent magnetic fields, whereas the electrically neutral neutrons can free-stream out of the production region -- unless it is optically thick to $n\gamma$ interactions.
+Since UHECRs can escape from the region if the Larmor radius $R_L=E_A/(ZeB)>r$, a suitable parameterization is given by \citep{2013ApJ...768..186B}